 Mutter Museum

 The Mutter Museum, located on 22nd Street near Center City West, is one of Philadelphia’s unique museum attractions.
-As part of the College of Physicians of Philadelphia, this museum is dedicated to the understanding of the human body.
+As part of the College of Physicians of Philadelphia, the museum focuses on the human body.

 Love Park